 Should I see a doctor after a fall?

-So far so good; at least you are back on your feet and can maybe move around again.
-However, you still need do a more detailed self-assessment to decide if you should see a doctor.
-Here are some tipping points where you probably do.
+So far, so good; at least you are back on your feet and can maybe move around again.
+However, you still need to do a more detailed self-assessment to decide if you should see a doctor.

-- You can hobble around the house but you may need medication to control a cut or an infection
+- Maybe you can hobble around the house, but you may need medication to control pain or prevent an infection from a cut or scrape.

-- It’s been a while since you fell in the shower but you are not back to normal.
-The aches and pains it caused are still there
+- It’s been a while since you fell in the shower, but you are not back to normal.
+The aches and pains from the fall persist.